Before Tennessee rampage, suspect texted friend link to Islamic verse

 The other friend said Abdulazeez had always talked about the Middle East, "but I'd say his level of understanding and awareness really rose after he came back."

-U.S. authorities said Abdulazeez sprayed gunfire at a joint military recruiting centre in a strip mall in Chattanooga, then drove to a Naval Reserve Center about 6 miles (10 km) away, where he killed four Marines before he himself was shot dead.
+U.S. authorities said Abdulazeez sprayed gunfire at a military recruiting center in a strip mall in Chattanooga, then drove to a Naval Reserve Center about 6 miles (10 km) away, where he killed four Marines before he himself was shot dead.

-Three other people were injured, including a sailor who died from his wounds on Saturday.
+Three people were wounded, including a sailor who died on Saturday.
 The U.S. Navy identified the sailor as Navy Petty Officer 2nd Class Randall Smith of Paulding, Ohio, who left behind a wife and three young daughters.

 "He was an awesome young man," said Smith's step-grandmother, Darlene Proxmire.
 "He loved his wife and children.
 He loved the Navy."